SubnauticaModding/Nautilus-Proto/Nautilus/Documentation/tutorials/story-goals.md

 # Using the Story Goal system

 The progression of Subnautica is primarily based around the Story Goal system.
-This system is composed of several sub-systems that together handle hundreds of different goals, each with their own unique triggers and effects on completion.
+This system is composed of the `StoryGoalManager` class and several sub-systems which together handle hundreds of different goals, each with their own unique triggers and effects on completion.

 Nautilus provides a new handler for accessing this system, which was not available in SMLHelper.
 This guide covers the basics of how to use them, and how they may help you implement certain features into your mod.